-It is the right of every woman to get paid maternity leave and she is ready to become a mother.
-A working woman who is also steering her family in a new direction deserves appreciation and support.
+Every woman has the right to get paid maternity leave when ready to become a mother.
+A working woman steering her family in a new direction deserves appreciation and support.
 Organizations provide this support in the form of maternity leave.

-A maternity leave duration can vary from company to company.
-However, usually, a maternity leave of 3 months or more is granted.
+The duration of maternity leave can vary from company to company.
+However, usually, a maternity leave of three months or more is granted.
 A woman is expected to return to work one week after the delivery.
-But, if her case is complicated or she doesn’t feel like returning to work, she can apply for an extension of the leave.
+However, if her case is complicated or she doesn’t feel like returning to work, she can apply for an extension of the leave.

-This letter is written in response to a request made by a woman for a maternity leave extension.
-When an employer, after thorough investigation comes to know that the request of the woman is genuine and she deserves to be given a leave extension.
+This letter is written in response to a woman’s request for a maternity leave extension.
+After a thorough investigation, an employer will know that the woman’s request is genuine and that she deserves to be given a leave extension.

-When to write a letter informing the employee about extended leave?
+When should I write a letter informing the employee about extended leave?

 The employer can write this letter when:

-4. Replying too late to a request is sometimes useless.
-If you have received the request and it is not too old, you can give it some thought.
+- Replying too late to a request is sometimes useless.
+If you have received the request and it is not too old, you can consider it.

-5. The employee’s case is genuine, and it has been proven by her medical reports that she cannot return to work for a specific period.
+- The employee’s case is genuine, and her medical reports prove that she cannot return to work for a specific period.

 What should be included?

-Just like employees, it is very difficult to communicate for employers also.
-They fear they might not be able to convey their message correctly and end up creating confusion.
-So, they are required to be wary of how they write this letter to inform the woman that her maternity leave has been extended.
+Just like employees, employers also find communication difficult.
+They fear they might not be able to convey their message correctly, which creates confusion, so they must be wary of how they write this letter to inform the woman that her maternity leave has been extended.

 Add the subject: